Technology will drive the future.

 World’s Top 50 Female Futurists

-She is recognized by Forbes as one of the world's Top 50 Female Futurists.
-Her work has been featured in Wired, Bloomberg, The Economist, The Wall Street Journal, and CBS This Morning.
+Recognized by Forbes as one of the world's Top 50 Female Futurists, her work has been featured in Wired, Bloomberg, The Economist, The Wall Street Journal, and CBS This Morning.

 Erica Orange